Kilts & Kisses - An Extraordinary Burns Supper on the Royal Yacht Britannia

 The dessert was as delicious as it was beautiful!
 It looked like a masterpiece on a plate and was a perfect finale for a spectacular meal.
 It was a dreamy combination of fluffy meringue and raspberry sherbet ice cream, complemented by mascarpone Chantilly and Perthshire raspberries.

-Kilts & Kisses - An Extraordinary Burns Supper on the Royal Yacht Britannia 4
+Kilts & Kisses - An Extraordinary Burns Supper on the Royal Yacht Britannia 20

-As the final part of entertainment – to get everybody involved in the celebration – all the guests got to their feet and sang the famous “Auld Lang Syne” accompanied by the musicians.
+As the final part of the entertainment – to get everybody involved in the celebration – all the guests got to their feet and sang the famous “Auld Lang Syne” accompanied by the musicians.
 The atmosphere was simply electric and truly festive!
 Not a dry eye in the house!

 The meal was followed by a choice of coffee or tea, accompanied by a hand-made Aberfeldy tablet.

-Throughout the meal, each of the guests was served a half a bottle of wine, specially selected by Britannia’s own Head Sommelier to compliment the traditional Burns Supper.
+Throughout the meal, each of the guests was served half a bottle of wine, specially selected by Britannia’s own Head Sommelier to compliment the traditional Burns Supper.

-And talking of service, it was as impeccable as the meal was sensational.
-The team of stuff, working on board of Britannia, deserves a special praise.
 All throughout dinner, the service was absolutely flawless.
-Smartly-dressed waiters were an ever-present shadow at the background constantly topping up guests’ glasses with their choice of wine and water.
-All the places at the table were served exactly at the same time, to the point of the plates of dishes being placed in front of us at precisely the same moment.
+Smartly dressed waiters were an ever-present shadow in the background, constantly topping up guests’ glasses with their choice of wine and water.
+The places at the table were served exactly at the same time, to the point of the plates of dishes being placed in front of us at precisely the same moment.
 It was really impressive and certainly added to the overall ambience.

 If the royal family had the privilege to dine like this all the time, it’s hard to imagine how they kept their figures!
 Even when we were already full, it was impossible to leave even the smallest bite on the plate untouched.

-Kilts & Kisses - An Extraordinary Burns Supper on the Royal Yacht Britannia 5
+Kilts & Kisses - An Extraordinary Burns Supper on the Royal Yacht Britannia 21

 With the meal over, we were invited to retire back to the drawing room for more socialising and a taste of Scotland’s national drink.

-Without exaggerating, this was an unforgettable evening and we had a fantastic time.
+Without exaggerating, this was an unforgettable evening, and we had a fantastic time.
 We were made to feel truly special, had an outstanding meal and even made some new friends while mingling with other guests before and after dinner…

 Burns Supper on the Royal Yacht Britannia is one of those experiences which will last long in our memories.
 It’s an incredible way to join in with celebrating all that is good and great about Scotland and the closest thing anyone will get to feeling like royalty.
-For anyone who’s planning to visit the great city of Edinburgh, we’d say that it’s not complete without a visit to the Royal Yacht Britannia.

 Kilts and Kisses